Local-Connectivity-Lab/netbot/README.md

 Today's goals:
 * DONE Get Dockerfile in place
 * DONE Get compose.yaml in place
-* Test full deploy on azure
+* DONE Test full deploy on azure
 * DONE Update docs to match
 * Get simple redmine calls in place.

 Dockerfile and compose.yaml in place and working.

+Deployed and working in azure on redmine host.

 ### 2023-08-23